julianryorex/EPIIC-Project/docs/Google Earth OAuth2 Documentation.md

 2. Service Accounts
     - This is an account that belongs to the application, rather then a user.
 Allows anyone to use the application, not just someone with an EE account.
     - It identifies itself using a private key .json file.
 It obviously contains sensitive information.
+    - This account needs to be white-listed by Google before it can be used to verify and use APIs.

 For the interim, we will be implementing the Client Side Authentication, as it is relatively simpler, and requires less setup.